webplatform/docs-wpd/Creating_API_pages/index.md

  <nowiki>
 Query=[[Category:API_Object_Properties]]</nowiki>

+But the disadvantage of doing it this way is that you don't get anything but a table of links.
+You still have to write some adorning text to explain the page and so forth.

+===Filling with a redirect===

 You could also just redirect these intermediate pages back to the API listing page, as we do on the [[apis/webrtc/objects/MediaStream/properties]] page.
 This page has only the following line to redirect the page:
 <nowiki>
 #REDIRECT [[apis/webrtc/objects/MediaStream#Properties]]
 </nowiki>

+This has the advantage of